NALTP/Rules/README.md

   - (3) Retirement:
     - (a) The League Manager is not permitted to retire from their position without naming a suitable replacement to be approved by the CRC.
   - (4) Members:
-    - (a) The League Manager for Season 27 will be Poeticalto
+    - (a) The League Manager for Season 27 will be Poeticalto.

 #### Section C - Captains and Co-Captains
   - (1) Captaincy and Co-Captaincy structure overview: